andymeneely/squib/docs/dsl/png.rst

   default: ``:none``

   the composite blend operator used when applying this image.
 See Blend Modes at http://cairographics.org/operators.
-  The possibilties include :none, :multiply, :screen, :overlay, :darken, :lighten, :color_dodge, :color_burn, :hard_light, :soft_light, :difference, :exclusion, :hsl_hue, :hsl_saturation, :hsl_color, :hsl_luminosity.
+  The possibilties include: :none, :multiply, :screen, :overlay, :darken, :lighten, :color_dodge, :color_burn, :hard_light, :soft_light, :difference, :exclusion, :hsl_hue, :hsl_saturation, :hsl_color, :hsl_luminosity.
 String versions of these options are accepted too.

 mask
   default: ``nil``

   Accepts a color (see :doc:`/colors`).
 If specified, the image will be used as a mask for the given color/gradient.
 Transparent pixels are ignored, opaque pixels are the given color.
 Note: the origin for gradient coordinates is at the given x,y, not at 0,0 as it is most other places.

+placeholder
+  default: ``nil``

+  if ``file`` does not exist, but the file pointed to by this string does, then draw this image instead.

+  No warning is thrown when a placeholder is used.

+  If this is non-nil, but the placeholder file does not exist, then a warning is thrown and no image is drawn.

+  Examples of how to use placeholders are below.

 .. include:: /args/transform.rst